 I am national coordinator for ForskarFredag (Research Friday), Sweden’s most widely distributed science festival.
 Research Friday brings together meeting places between researchers and the public throughout Sweden on the last Friday and Saturday in September.
 Visitors meet researchers face to face and get a greater understanding of what research is, how researchers work and how research affects our everyday lives.

 As part of ForskarFredag, we organise a science communication competition called the Researchers’ Grand Prix, with regional heats held around the country, which I coordinate nationally.

 As a Digital Communications Manager, I, along with Lotta, are responsible for VA (Public & Science)’s digital presence.
 My work involves maintaining and developing our digital communications so that VA’s activities and messages reach even more people.
-In 2019, I will be involved in projects such as the science festival ForskarFredag (Researchers’ Night), Researchers’ Grand Prix, VA’s presence at Almedalen and our annual conference, known as VA Day.
+In 2020, I will be involved in projects such as the science festival ForskarFredag (Researchers’ Night), our annual citizen science project called the Mass experiment and Researchers’ Grand Prix.
+I’m also project leadaing VA’s part in the Euopean project RETHINK.

 In order for research to be able to solve the problems that society faces, dialogue and collaboration between the public and researchers is crucial.
 However, in our digitalised age, there are also actors who want increasingly to influence us and it is becoming easier to spread false information.
 Confidence in research and closer contact between researchers and the public is therefore important so that we can make better decisions about how we want society to develop.